INK-USC/CrossFit/README.md

 ***

 ### Contact Us
-If you find bugs in our code, encounter problems when running the code, or have suggestions for the CrossFit project, please reach out to Qinyuan (qinyuany@usc.edu) and Bill (yuchen.lin@usc.edu)!
+If you find bugs in our code, encounter problems when running the code, or have suggestions for the CrossFit project, please submit an issue, or reach out to Qinyuan (qinyuany@usc.edu) and Bill (yuchen.lin@usc.edu)!

 If you used our code in your study, or find our paper useful, please cite us:
 ```